istarwyh/MyRoad/docs/Vnote/learning/Learning-Wisdom.md

 #wisdom

-Creativity is mostly copying.[[Absent-minded learning yields no gain]].
+Creativity is mostly copying.[[Absent-Minded Learning Yields No Gain]].
 Achieving an 85% success rate appears to be the optimal condition for efficient learning, both in humans and machines.
 -- ScottYoung/《打开心智》